On Anosovity, divergence and bi-contact surgery: Introduction

 0.25cm

-In Section~\ref{2}, we review some basic notions in Anosov dynamics and the growth rates, as well as their connection to contact geometry.
-In Section~\ref{3}, we describe the divergence of a (projectively) Anosov flow in terms of its associated growth rates.
-In Section~\ref{4}, we discuss some useful interplays between the contact geometry of Anosov flows and various volume forms on our manifold, giving a contact geometric characterization of Anosovity, based on divergence, Finally, Section~\ref{5} is devoted to discussing the applications of our study to bi-contact surgeries, taut contact hyperbolas and Reeb flows.
+In Section~\ref{2}, we review some basic notions in Anosov dynamics and the expansion rates, as well as their connection to contact geometry.
+In Section~\ref{3}, we describe the divergence of a (projectively) Anosov flow in terms of its associated expansion rates.
+In Section~\ref{4}, we discuss some useful interplays between the contact geometry of Anosov flows and various volume forms on a three manifold, giving a contact geometric characterization of Anosovity, based on divergence, In Section~\ref{5}, we study the symmetries that the existence of an invariant volume form implies on the geometry of an Anosov flow, from various viewpoints of the theory of contact hyperbolas, Reeb dynamics and Liouville geometry.
+Finally, Section~\ref{6} is devoted to discussing the applications of our study to bi-contact surgeries.

 0.5cm \textbf{ACKNOWLEDGEMENT:} I want to thank my advisor, John Etnyre, for constant support and encouragement.
-I am also very grateful to Meysam Nassiri, Federico Salmoiraghi, Domenico Perrone and Masayuki Asaoka for helpful conversations.
+I am also very grateful to Meysam Nassiri, Federico Salmoiraghi, Domenico Perrone, Thomas Barthelmé, Masayuki Asaoka and Steven Hurder for helpful conversations.
+Finally, I owe a debt of gratitude to the reviewers for thoughtful examination and insightful suggestions.
 The author was partially funded by NSF grant DMS-1906414.